Retail availability, product packaging and strategic placement of tobacco products are integral components to the tobacco industry’s marketing scheme.

 - Limiting the size of tobacco brand displays.
 For example, to allow only one package of each tobacco product for sale to be displayed or cap the total amount of display space allowed in a store.
 [9 10]

 - Requiring plain packaging for tobacco products.
 While commercial speech protections would likely prevent such regulations in the US, Australia became the first nation to require plain packaging on cigarettes, which was upheld in JT International SA v.
 Commonwealth of Australia.
 In early 2015, both the United Kingdom and Ireland passed similar plain packaging laws.
 Although it is too soon for data to reflect the impact on smoking rates, recent news highlighted that Australia's plain packaging regulations, in combination with graphic warning labels, has led many smokers to perceive that tobacco tastes worse.
 A continuous tracking study from April 2006- May 2013 found that smokers had stronger reactions to the health warnings and found the packs less attractive following the introduction of the plan packs.
 A national cohort study showed increased thoughts of quitting and quit attempts among Australian adult smokers in the first year after the packaging changes.
 Among youth, effects have also included social denormalization in addition to quit-related responses.
+In addition, a 2017 Cochrane Review of the evidence found that standardized packaging may reduce smoking prevalence.
 For more information, review the following resources from the World Health Organization:

 - Requiring child-resistant packaging for e-liquid used in e-cigarettes and similar devices.
 E-cigarettes have introduced a new health risk to children: the accidental ingestion of e-cigarette liquid.
 Since 2011, poisoning cases related to e-cigarettes have increased tenfold, with 2,724 e-cigarette-related calls to poison control centers in 2014.
 As part of regulation on these products, governments may consider requiring child-proof packaging to prevent poisoning incidents.
 Review the following resource: